International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_1_Roles_in_the_IDS.md

 Thus, from the technical perspective, the basic roles **Connector Certifier**, **App Certifier** and **Service Certifier**.

-The Certification Scheme applied in the process is described in Section 4.2.
+The Certification Scheme applied in the process is described in the [Certification Perspective](#).

 ##### Standardization Organization